Who We Are

 In a highly structured setting, The Anderson School is able to provide an environment designed to enhance student pride and self-esteem.
 Led by a dedicated professional staff, the small classroom settings reinforce appropriate social/emotional skills as well as provide a strong academic structure aligned with the Pennsylvania Common Core State Standards.
 In addition to academic instruction, the Anderson School’s program features: diversity education, character education, mainstreaming with area centers for vocational training, and work study partnerships with local community employers.

-In 2008, the school was relocated to a new campus in Eagleville, which includes chromebooks in every classroom, a gymnasium, and recreational room.
+Our campus in Eagleville includes chromebooks in every classroom, a gymnasium, and recreational room.
 The 22,500 square foot campus also includes classrooms equipped with Smart boards and a cafeteria.

 The Anderson School mission is to provide a supportive environment where our students can experience academic success and independence.
 In collaboration with families and districts, students are taught skills that foster productive and caring citizens.
 The Anderson School nurtures the development of positive relationships, self-regulation, and self-advocacy skills within our students to succeed in college, career and in their communities.

 An Anderson graduate will be a productive contributor to the community and will be able to achieve gainful employment.
 They will enter the community with respect, knowledge, and the confidence to achieve their goals.
 They will be our best representation of the values and beliefs we deem important to make a person whole and we will take pride in their success.

 · Personal and Social Responsibility